-Pavel Kolesnikov became winner of the Honens International Piano Competition in 2012, with resulting recital and festival appearances including Zankel Hall at Carnegie Hall, Berlin’s Konzerthaus, the Louvre (Paris), Vancouver Recital Society, La Jolla Music Society, Spoleto Festival USA, and Canada’s Ottawa Chamberfest and Banff Summer Arts Festival.
+Pavel Kolesnikov won the Honens International Piano Competition in 2012, with resulting recital and festival appearances including Zankel Hall at Carnegie Hall, Berlin’s Konzerthaus, the Louvre (Paris), Vancouver Recital Society, La Jolla Music Society, Spoleto Festival USA, and Canada’s Ottawa Chamberfest and Banff Summer Arts Festival.

 Pavel has performed with orchestras across Canada, Malta, Russia and Brazil, as well as with all the major UK orchestras.
 He has undertaken UK and European tours with the Tchaikovsky Symphony Orchestra, the Czech National Symphony Orchestra and Flanders Symphony Orchestra.
-Pavel made his BBC Proms debut performing Tchaikovsky’s Piano Concerto No 2 with the National Youth Orchestra of Scotland, conducted by Ilan Volkov.
+Pavel made his BBC Proms debut performing Tchaikovsky’s Piano Concerto No 2 with the National Youth Orchestra of Scotland and conductor Ilan Volkov.
 He also joined the BBC Proms at the inaugural event in Australia.

 London-based Pavel Kolesnikov was born in Siberia into a family of scientists.
-He studied both the piano and violin for ten years before concentrating solely on the piano.
+He studied both the piano and violin for ten years before concentrating solely on the former.
 He studied at Moscow State Conservatory with Sergei Dorensky, at London’s Royal College of Music with Norma Fisher, and at Brussels’s Queen Elisabeth Music Chapel with Maria João Pires thanks to the generous support of Mr Christopher D Budden, the RCM Scholarship Foundation and Hattori Foundation.
-Pavel is the recipient of the Milstein Medal, is the RCM Benjamin Britten Piano Fellow, and was a member of BBC Radio 3’s New Generation Artists from 2014 to 2016.
+Pavel is the recipient of the Milstein Medal, is the RCM Benjamin Britten Piano Fellow, and was a BBC Radio 3 New Generation Artist from 2014 to 2016.